odinecse/tunetab/README.md

 * `npm run build-prod` prod build with some minification and stuff

 ### da future
+* deploy process
 * live reloading for react and css
 * play around with redux for datastore
 * store room states in db?
 * mute button
+* allow all sorts of fun commands to replay videos or delete videos you submitted from cue
+* tests, lol

 ### issues
 * figure out how to not skip a video if someone is really behind the rest of the clients? general skip syncing issues.